ubcuas/ubcuas.com/content/english/pages/legacy-aircraft.md

 ## Dragonfly

-The team's second VTOL project to date, the Dragonfly was built to be a modular drone that allowed for easy upgrades and payload swapping.
-The team used the knowledge gained from this aircraft to build the Albatross after it's development concluded in the summer of 2023.
+The team's second VTOL project to date, Dragonfly was built to be a modular drone that allowed for easy upgrades and payload swapping.
+The team used the knowledge gained from this aircraft to build Albatross after its development concluded in the summer of 2023.

 {{% /markdown %}}